 The degree is highly customizable.
-Within the program curriculum, you choose the English and elective courses that meet your learning goals.
+As part of the program curriculum, you choose either a capstone or thesis track as well as the English and elective courses that meet your learning goals.

-- HUMA 100 Introduction to Graduate Studies in Dramatic Arts, English, and Religion
+- HUMA 100 Introduction to Graduate Studies in English and Religion

 - 1 English seminar

 - EXPO 42a Writing in the Humanities is an elective option.

 Tip: Seminars offer small-class discussions as well as ample opportunities to connect with faculty and peers while engaging in research.
 We encourage you to complete multiple seminars.

 The thesis is a 9-month independent research project where you work one-on-one in a tutorial setting with a thesis director.

 The track includes additional courses:

 - Master’s Thesis (8 credits)